marssola/vanilla-calendar/README.md

 # vanilla-calendar
-A simple calendar made in JS Vanilla
+A simple calendar in JS Vanilla